 Hakone is another popular spot for visitors where you can arrive in about one hour from Tokyo.
 Hakone is a popular onsen town featuring an active volcanic valley called Owakudani.
 Popular activities include the Hakone Ropeway which offers beautiful scenic views of Mount Fuji and other surrounding mountains, a sightseeing cruise on the Lake Ashinoko, a visit to the historic Hakone Shrine, and much more.

-In addition, Tochigi offers popular spots for nature lovers such as Mount Chausu and Nasu Ropeway, Kinugawa River Cruise, and seasonal weeping wisterias in Ashikaga Flower Park.
-Visit the cultural theme park Edo Wonderland and you will feel as if you time-traveled to Edo Period (1603-1868).
+In addition, Tochigi offers popular spots for nature lovers such as Mount Chausu and Nasu Ropeway, Kinugawa River Cruise, and seasonal weeping wisteria in Ashikaga Flower Park.
+Visit the cultural theme park Edo Wonderland and you will feel as if you time-traveled to the Edo Period (1603-1868).

-Kawagoe, known as little Edo for its nostalgic atmosphere from Edo period, with the famous Toki no Kane (The Bell of Time) as the landmark of the city, is a popular daytrip form Tokyo.
+Kawagoe, known as little Edo for its nostalgic atmosphere from the Edo period, with the famous Toki no Kane (The Bell of Time) as the landmark of the city, is a popular day trip from Tokyo.
 Kawagoe Hikawa Shrine has been historically worshipped for marital happiness, happy relationships, and matchmaking, and still today it is a very popular place especially for singles who wish to find a good partner.

-If you like to spend time in nature, you can enjoy river boat cruise and water activities on the Arakawa River in Nagatoro located in the mountains of western Saitama Prefecture.
+If you like to spend time in nature, you can enjoy river boat cruises and water activities on the Arakawa River in Nagatoro located in the mountains of western Saitama Prefecture.
 In winter, the icicles of Misotsuchi in Chichibu City can be enjoyed.
-Other most visited spots in Saitama Prefecture include Matsuri-no-yu that is a hot spring facility in front of Seibu-Chichibu Station, Chichibu Shrine, and Chichibu Meisen Museum.
+Other most visited spots in Saitama Prefecture include Matsuri-no-yu, which is a hot spring facility in front of Seibu-Chichibu Station, Chichibu Shrine, and Chichibu Meisen Museum.

 Kanto Region is the most populated region in Japan and the gateway to the country for most visitors from abroad.
-The region offers many popular site seeing spots that are well connected by public transportation from Tokyo.
-If you stay in Tokyo, why don’t you visit some (or all) of the prefectures in Kanto region to experience and explore Japanese culture, tradition and nature?
+The region offers many popular sightseeing spots that are well connected by public transportation from Tokyo.
+If you stay in Tokyo, why don’t you visit some (or all) of the prefectures in the Kanto region to experience and explore Japanese culture, tradition and nature?

 This post contains some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.